-Broader availability of more affordable HPV tests, self-collection methods and portable treatment devices means cervical cancer services can reach women beyond health care settings.
-We are now working to demonstrate how self-collection and community-led interventions can bring vital cervical cancer prevention to women where they live, while continuing work to further reduce the cost of screening and treatment tools so more countries can implement them at scale and reach elimination targets.
-And we are scoping the innovation pipeline for promising new solutions, including those that use artificial intelligence to interpret results, to bring screening and treatment services closer to women, improve affordability of the response, and therefore accelerate progress toward eliminating one of the most preventable, treatable forms of cancer.
+Broader availability of more affordable HPV tests, self-collection methods and portable treatment devices mean cervical cancer services can reach beyond healthcare settings.
+We are now working to demonstrate how selfcollection and community-led interventions can bring vital cervical cancer prevention to women where they live, while continuing work to further reduce the cost of screening and treatment tools so more countries can implement them at scale.
+And we're scoping the innovation pipeline for promising new solutions, such as those that use artificial intelligence to interpret results, to make screening and treatment even easier and more effective, protecting more women from a preventable, treatable disease.